git-pull/website/blog/2018/01/technical-screening.rst

 Technical Screening
 ===================

-When I get asked the question if I'll do a *technical screen*, I ask myself if they are doing so in earnest.
+I'm in a unique position when it comes to technical screenings.
+There's clear and unambiguous public evidence that I can program.

+Yet, recruiters with no technical ability, and programmers and managers with less programming experience than me frequently try to drag me into trivia and golf, acting like they get the game better than me.

+And it's painful to watch.
+It's obvious when they lie to themselves.
+To them, it's about the paycheck and their self-preservation, not about hacking or helping the company.
+It's so weak and cowardly, I feel sick to watch how low they sink.

+Don't you think they look people up first?

+They always do.
+Even when they don't admit it.

-Did you look me up and take into account my work history?
-My open source contributions?
-My projects?
+Did they take into account my work history?
+Open source contributions?
+Projects?
 My book?
-My posts?
-My publicly viewable updates across my projects?
-My overall track record?
+Publicly viewable updates across my projects?
+Overall track record?

-Are you saying they could be inauthentic?
+Are they saying they could be inauthentic?

-If I'm being given trivia that's not fresh on my mind, are you saying that in spite of my history in this field, I'm *unteachable*?

-Have I had issues learning in the past?
-I taught myself to program.
-Through gruelling effort, I've become enough of a force people use my applications, libraries, and documentation.
+Are they not enough to substantiate that somebody could work, *immediately*?

+If someone can't answer trivia off the top of their head, are we now to believe they're *unteachable*, or just that they didn't recollect it?

-Have I had issues with performance?
-In a unique way, you can publicly see I get stuff done, and have basically zero downtime.
-Do I have issues completing things?
+Performance issues?
+In a unique way, they can publicly see I get stuff done, and have basically zero downtime.

+Fear they can't finish things?
 I've released 5+ completed open source projects, with packages, documentation, tests, continuous integration, end-to-end.

-If I can't perform a random programming routine / puzzle under pressure, on demand, does that mean I can't hack?
-How do you explain all my open source code?
+What if someone can't perform a random programming routine / puzzle under pressure, on demand?
+Does that mean they can't hack?
+How do they explain all my open source code?
 Did a magical elf appear and ask me to do Fibonacci when I wrote the `WorkspaceBuilder`_ for `tmuxp`_?
-What are you trying to prove?
+What are they trying to prove?

-Or maybe these kinds of tests only show one thing: Someone's conditioned to do puzzles, even memorize them, to no demonstrable, beneficial effect other than following orders to do something that's, well, *nonsense*.
+Maybe these kinds of tests are only good for one thing: Finding people who say the right words, conditioned to do puzzles, even memorize them, to no demonstrable, beneficial effect.
+The ability to be obsessed with nonsense.

-So you're either a person with a useless skill, with the possible inference you'd do nonsensical things when ordered to without question.
-Or someone who actually thinks and realizes, *wow, organizations really create systems that cargocult waste at scale, maybe I have no option but to become a founder or a consultant*.
+So you get a person with a useless skill, with a possible inference they'd do nonsensical things when ordered to without question.
+While more and more spurned people come to the realization:  *wow, organizations really create systems that cargocult waste at scale, maybe I have no option but to become a founder or a consultant*.

-I don't know if my analogy expresses my feelings as well as I'd like.
-But I don't like the dichotomy that if you don't succumb to nonsense, you'd be a bad employee.
-I think senior level employees have more agency, and that some technical screenings aren't helping find ones that'd actually *help* the company.
-The whole reason I'm here writing, is I like my trade, and I'm perfectly amenable to being employed.
+Maybe my analogy doesn't express my feelings as well as I'd like.
+I don't like the dichotomy if you don't succumb to nonsense, you'd be a bad employee.

+Senior level employees have more agency.
+Some technical screenings aren't helping find ones that'd actually *help* the company.
+I like my trade, and I'm perfectly amenable to being employed.

 .. _WorkspaceBuilder: https://github.com/tony/tmuxp/blob/master/tmuxp/workspacebuilder.py
 .. _tmuxp: https://tmuxp.git-pull.com

-It's partly a of matter of intellectual honesty.
-Most programmers don't have public contributions like me, but have work experience.
-That is critical, because subjecting a candidate with seniority to a random, non-standardized shotgun of trivia or pressured refactoring isn't just rude, but fallacious.
+Let's open up the conversation.
+Forget open source.
+Any programmer with 8+ years of real professional programming.
+Subjecting a candidate with seniority to random, non-standardized shotguns of trivia or pressured refactorings isn't just rude, but fallacious.
 The cadence of the job is nothing like that.
+And they know it.

-Both the company *and* the candidate end up losing.
+In this instances, both the company *and* the candidate are losing.

 Some of us have a sense of pride and care for the company we work for, and our colleagues, too.